-Aimer Square was the first of three rapid charging hubs built in Dundee though the Go Ultra Low cities funding programme.
-The location of this first hub was based on commuter routes and followed on from a questionnaire sent to the citys taxi drivers asking for their opinions on where the hubs should be sited.
-In its first week of opening the hub saw 100 different users visit the hub and the chargers were used over 700 times.
+Aimer Square was the first of three rapid charging hubs built in Dundee through the Go Ultra Low cities funding programme.
+The location of this first hub was based on commuter routes and followed on from a questionnaire sent to the city's taxi drivers asking for their opinions on where the hubs should be sited.
+In its first week of opening, the hub saw 100 different users visit the hub, and the chargers were used over 700 times.

-There is a tribute to one of the pioneers of large scale electric vehicle use in Dundee- a plaque was unveiled dedicated to local entrepreneur, David Young.
+There is a tribute to one of the pioneers of large-scale electric vehicle use in Dundee- a plaque was unveiled dedicated to local entrepreneur, David Young.
 Before his death, Davie was a prime mover in the city taxi industry’s shift away from vehicles with petrol and diesel engines.
-The hub consists of 6 x 50kW and 4 x 22Kw.
+The hub consists of 8 x 50kW and 2 x 22Kw.
+The 50kW units can now take contactless payments.
 The hub can be found right next to Lochee High Street.

 Fun Fact- After crunching the numbers eVolt announced that Aimer Square conducted more than 30,000 charging sessions in less than a year of opening!
 Could this be the busiest charging hub in the UK?